 - Mortuary poles: Hold the remains of a deceased loved one

 - Ridicule poles: Identify an important individual who failed in some way by carving his likeness upside down

-The word totem refers to a guardian or ancestral being, usually supernatural, that is revered and respected, but not always worshipped.
-The significance of the animal (real or mythological) carved on a totem pole has to do with head of the household identification.
-The animal is displayed as a type of family crest, much as an Englishman might have a lion on his crest, or a rancher a bull on his brand.
+The word totem refers to a guardian or ancestral being, usually supernatural, that is revered and respected but not always worshipped.
+The significance of the animal (real or mythological) carved on a totem pole has to do with the head of the household identification.
+The animal is displayed as a type of family crest, much as an Englishman might have a lion on his crest or a rancher a bull on his brand.

 Before You Go